 Jetro Willems rose to meteoric prominence at Euro 2012 as the youngest player to feature at a European Championship at the time, at 18 years and 71 days of age.
 He remained at PSV Eindhoven post-tournament, forever getting linked to Europe’s top clubs, and Frankfurt eventually tested Lampen‘s resolve in 2017.
 Willems was another who played a key role in that 2018 DFB-Pokal triumph, having the unenviable task of marking a player known as the ‘space interpreter’, Thomas Muller.

 He stood up to the task with merit, and the following season he was utilised as a bit of a jack-of-all-trades player, even playing central midfield at the San Siro in the last 16 win over Inter Milan, a 1-0 triumph in the second leg.
 Following that, though, he never really managed to push on.
-A loan move to Newcastle followed in 2019/20, but an ACL injury cut short his stint and he now finds himself at Greuther Furth, recently suffering the ignominy of relegation.
+A loan move to Newcastle followed in 2019/20, but an ACL injury cut short his stint and he most recently found himself at Greuther Furth.

 Left for: Kortrijk (loan)